articles

 Moving to Small Town China

-2. Access to fresher produce
+2. Access to Fresher Produce

 When we were living in Shenzhen, good quality meat and vegetables were expensive and rare.
 The fact that market vendors left meat and veggies in the sun for the day didn’t really help with the quality.
 Since there were a few ten million people competing for fresh produce daily (and that is only talking of Shenzhen, not neighboring mega cities like Guangzhou and Hong Kong who all have to import tons of produce via similar routes), good quality vegetables and meat were overpriced and hard to come by.